Chaperone information pack

 Action

-If there are concerns about the wellbeing of a child in your care, it must be reported to the nominated child protection person for them to make a referral to the Dorset Council Children’s Advice and Duty Service (CHaD).
-If they decline to refer the matter on, you should do so by telephoning CHaD on 01202 228866.
+If there are concerns about the wellbeing of a child in your care, it must be reported to the nominated child protection person for them to make a referral to Dorset Council.
+If they decline to refer the matter on, you should do so by telephoning the Family Support and Advice Line.

 Child Protection issues are always difficult to deal with.
 It is an unfortunate fact that adults with an inappropriate interest in children infiltrate areas where children are known to be.
 We need to ensure that everything possible is done to protect the children in our care.